ausnews/ausnews-search/README.md

 ### Ranking & Search
 Ranking is fairly simple and straightforward to begin with.
 It has extremely good stemming and other linguistic capabilities, and uses bm-25 algorithm combined with article "freshness" for ranking.
 This can be improved over time, but the aim here is to rank news articles on properties that cannot be simply gamed.

+Ranking of "Top News" takes into account the published time, and social media activity.
+Articles are linked by relevance when doing document processing, and then [grouped](https://github.com/ausnews/ausnews-search/blob/2ce1d7aec94e0fb680a606c2da3ee71deb4d20a5/web-api/src/main/kotlin/web/api/SearchClient.kt#L41) in the top news results.
+This is similar to clicking "Related" on a story - but is stricter on time and relevance.

+Ranking of "Top Articles" also takes into account social media, but per-article - not per group of relevant articles.

 ### Performance & Scale
 AUSNews Search can handle 1400+ queries/second on just two vespa container and three content nodes, with a fairly limited dataset (~10,000 articles).
 Mean response rate from vespa <b>under 10ms</b>.
 This is with almost no tuning - performance can certainly be improved.
 Performance is unlikely to be affected with scale.